ibm-cloud-docs/vmware-cross-region-dr/reference-architecture-pattern-name.md

 ---
 {{site.data.keyword.attribute-definition-list}}

-# IBM Cloud Resiliency Design with Veeam on VMWare
+# Deploy IBM Cloud resiliency design for Veeam on VMWare

 This pattern describes the use of Veeam for a disaster recovery solution for VMware workloads where both the protected and recovery sites are in IBM Cloud.
 Veeam was selected for the disaster recovery product because of the following: